hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 You are free to use AI Assistance for your coding.
 We assume that you do not implement any AI generated code that you are not able to explain.

 In case you do use AI Assistance, please save the chat history to a `CHAT_HISTORY.md`

+## 📤 Submission

+Please submit your solution by providing:

+- A GitHub repository link
+- A `README.md` with setup instructions:
+  - How to build and run the project locally

+## ⏱️ Scope

+This task is designed to take a maximum of 4 hours.
+Don't worry if you can't complete everything — we really do not judge you by the amount of code you produce!

+Please focus on writing clean, well-structured code and demonstrating your thought process.

+There are thousand ways to Rome and we are neither interested in Rome itself nor if you got there - we are interested in the way that you choose.